wtong98/compchains/README.md

     <li><code>compchains_devel.py</code> is an experimental script with new features being added to. </li>
     <li><code>compchains_old.py</code> is the original script.
 If all else breaks, use this one. </li>

-In the resumeproblem directory, all these scripts have been move to 'compchains.'
-For the sake of compatability, a soft link to compchains_v1.py remains in the directory so you won't have to modify the path to the code in your scripts
+<p>In the resumeproblem directory, all these scripts have been move to 'compchains.'
+For the sake of compatability, a soft link to compchains_v1.py remains in the directory so you won't have to modify the path to the code in your scripts </p>